 The departments of Defense, Health and Human Services, and Veterans Affairs have already required vaccinations for many of their employees.
 The Veterans Health Administration is asking employees to submit proof of vaccination if they received their doses outside of a VA facility.

-Those agencies, including the Indian Health Service and the National Institute of Health, will continue to implement their vaccine policies as planned for roughly 2.5 million employees and servicemembers, the source said.
+Those agencies, including the Indian Health Service and the National Institutes of Health, will continue to implement their vaccine policies as planned for roughly 2.5 million employees and servicemembers, the source said.

 The Pentagon added the COVID-19 vaccine to the list of required immunizations for service members at the end of August, just days after the Food and Drug Administration gave the Pfizer vaccine full approval.